The intersection of two disasters – infrastructure failure and river flooding – exacerbated a pre-existing water crisis in Jackson, Mississippi.

 Philanthropic and Government Support

 Following a request from Governor Tate Reeves, President Joe Biden issued an emergency declaration providing public assistance, category B, for Hinds County.
 Category B provides for emergency protective measures, “before, during, and after a disaster to save lives, protect public health and safety, and prevent damage to improved public health and safety, and prevent damage to improved public and private property.”
 Biden did not issue a major disaster declaration.
 “An Emergency Declaration is more limited in scope and without the long-term federal recovery programs of a Major Disaster Declaration.
 Generally, federal assistance and funding are provided to meet a specific emergency need or to help prevent a major disaster from occurring.”
+As of Nov.
+16, 2022, almost $105,000 had been obligated.

 White House press secretary Karine Jean-Pierre said, “FEMA is working closely with state officials to identify needs and that the EPA is coordinating with industry partners to ‘expedite’ the delivery of critical treatment equipment for emergency repairs at Jackson water treatment facilities … that the City of Jackson is using over $20 million in American Rescue Plan to address water and sewer infrastructure needs … the White House has also made about $75 million in Bipartisan Infrastructure Law funding available to provide clean and safe water across the state of Mississippi.”